Restrictions on hard currency take effect in Argentina.

-Restrictions on access to dollars have taken effect in Argentina as the government tries to control a rapid loss of foreign reserves and an accelerating devaluation of the currency.
+Restrictions on access to dollars took effect in Argentina on Monday as the government tries to control a rapid loss of foreign reserves and an accelerating devalution of the currency.

 The measure says residents can't buy more than $10,000 a month without permission from the Central Bank.
 Institutions need permission for lesser sums.
 It also says that dollars earned for exports should be brought into the company within five days of the time they are paid.
 Importers also need permission to make payments.